crcn/mesh.js/README.md

 - Works on any platform.
 - Isomorphic.
 Easily use different databases for different platforms.
 - Easily testable.
 Stub out any database for a fake one.
 - Simple design.
-Use it for many other things such as an event bus.
+Use it for many other things such as an event bus, message-queue service, etc.

 <!--#### Why?